Erick Sermon

 Erick Sermon (born November 25, 1968) is an American rapper and producer.
-He is best known as one-third—alongside PMD & DJ Scratch—of 1980s/1990s hip hop group EPMD and for his production work.
+He is best known as one-third—alongside Parrish Smith & DJ Scratch—of 1980s/1990s hip hop group EPMD and for his production work.

 Early life

 Erick Sermon was born on November 25, 1968, in Bay Shore on Long Island, New York.

 Career

 Sermon started professionally in 1986 as a producer and artist of the hip hop group EPMD.
 He began recording solo albums for Def Jam in 1993; in 1997, he rejoined EPMD.
 The following year, Sermon, Murray and Redman recorded a cover version of "Rapper's Delight" by the Sugarhill Gang.
 EPMD disbanded a second time in 1999.